 The repertory in Medellín included “Volver”, the Gardel anthem that has such resonance there, and tango standards like “Fumando espero”, “Nostalgias”, “Fuimos”, and “Por una cabeza”.
 Once or twice in a set, the trio performed an instrumental, making one realize how full and coherent a sound they had created behind the singer, how unified and yet distinct in its strands.
 Facundo Mercado (director and arranger), Bruno Ventura, and Luis Mario Rossi lay down a texture that is both driving and delicate; it is danceable, if one wishes; beyond that, remarkably varied, complex, and expressive.
 Rossi is on the guitarrón, a somewhat larger instrument, which adds to the depth and range, beyond what might be expected, of their sound.

 The CD has its own shape and aesthetic.
 I call it tragic because, although it is not at all foreboding, it unfolds song to song in a universe that concludes with the lyric: “…quiero morir en tus brazos” – “I want to die in your arms”.
 Not only does de Olano’s rendition of the song (Caldara/Soto’s 1951 “Pasional”) build inexorably to the moment, so does the force of the guitars; and moreover the album as a whole.
 It should be listened to in its intended order:

-The nostalgia of “Sur” (Troilo/Manzi 1948) preps the tragic canvas on which two men will die in “Duelo criollo” (Rezzano/Bayardo, 1928), a slow sadness spreads in “Pedacito de cielo” (Francini/Stamponi/Expósito, 1942), a soul suffers in “Alma en pena” (Aieta/Jiménez, 1928), the woman of “Se dice de mí” vindicates her indignation, the melodic beauty of “Gricel” (Mores/Contursi, 1942) lessens the sorrow of a romantic loss, the mood is sustained, voicelessly, by “A Don Roberto” (an original by Mercado), love aches in separation in “Lejos de ti” (Erazo, 1954), the lilt of vals softens the pain of “Tu pálida voz” (Carlo/Manzi, 1943), and Pasional rises, on de Olano’s voice, to its final desire.
+The nostalgia of “Sur” (Troilo/Manzi 1948) preps the tragic canvas on which two men will die in “Duelo criollo” (Rezzano/Bayardo, 1928); a slow sadness spreads in “Pedacito de cielo” (Francini/Stamponi/Expósito, 1942); a soul suffers in “Alma en pena” (Aieta/Jiménez, 1928); the woman of “Se dice de mí” vindicates her indignation; the melodic beauty of “Gricel” (Mores/Contursi, 1942) lessens the sorrow of a romantic loss, a mood voicelessly sustained by “A Don Roberto” (an original by Mercado); love aches from distance in “Lejos de ti” (Erazo, 1954); the lilt of vals softens the pain of “Tu pálida voz” (Carlo/Manzi, 1943); and Pasional rises, on de Olano’s voice, to its final desire.